 We’ve been conducting video conferences with clients since the start of the COVID-19 crisis, and are ready to go with the new law.

 The whole process can be managed through video conferencing and emails, and can be completed from start to finish in as little as 24 hours.

-To start your estate planning, call us today on (02) 4929 4499 to make a video conference appointment with one of our lawyers.
+To start your estate planning, use our contact form today or call us on (02) 4929 4499 to make a video conference appointment with one of our lawyers.